davidask/Futures/README.md

 * `then()`, to execute another future based on the result of the current one
 * `thenIfRejected()`, to recover from a potential error resulting from the current future
+* `thenThrowing()`, to transform the fulfilled value of the current future or return a rejected future
 * `map()`, to transform the fulfilled value of the current future
-* `mapIfRejected()`, to transform an error resulting from the rejection of the current future, as the means of recovering from that error
-* `always()`, to execute a `Void` returning future regardless of whether the current future is rejected or resolved
+* `recover()`,to transform a rejected future into a fulfilled future
-* `defer()`, to execute a `Void` returning closure regardless of whether the current future is rejected or resolved
+* `always()`, to execute a `Void` returning closure regardless of whether the current future is rejected or resolved
 * `and()`, to combine the result of two futures into a single tuple
 * `Future<T>.reduce()`, to combine the result of multiple futures into a single future